5 Key User Security Tips

 5. Save your files where they’ll be backed up!

-The Medaille College backup system only does daily backups of data stored on NETWORK DRIVES!
+The Medaille University backup system only does daily backups of data stored on NETWORK DRIVES!
 Backups of a user’s C: drive is not part of our backup scheme at this time.

 All users should be saving all Medaille data to their network drives.
 Please see the following policy: http://it.medaille.edu/file-server-policy

-Above all, don’t let the fate of Medaille College’s data rest on assumptions and good intentions.
+Above all, don’t let the fate of Medaille University’s data rest on assumptions and good intentions.
 The risk is far, far too high.